peter88213/nvhelp-en/source/nv_aeon2/index.rst

 Global configuration
 ~~~~~~~~~~~~~~~~~~~~

-An optional global configuration file can be placed in the configuration
+An optional global configuration file named ``nv_aeon2.ini``
+an be placed in the configuration directory of the installation.
-directory in your user profile.
 It is applied to any project.
 Its
 entries override nv_aeon2’s built-in constants.
 This is the path:
 ``c:\Users\<user name>\.novx\config\nv_aeon2.ini``